 - Add more server location to their network. (regional servers for Africa)

-The Private Internet Access includes most continents.
-They have servers in Europe, North America, Central and South America, Asia, and Oceania.
-They have a fast VPN network.
-They are offering an extra discount to our readers.
-They offer a 7-day money back guarantee so you will have plenty of time to test their service and see if it fits your needs.
-Give them a test run and see what you think.
-If you like their VPN service, you can sign up for unlimited access from just $2.50 per month with our discount.
+The Private Internet Access network includes servers in five continents – Europe, North America, Central and South America, Asia, and Oceania.
+The servers on their network have gigabit ports.
+They provide a 7-day money back guarantee.
+This will allow you plenty of time to test their service to see if it meets your needs.
+Try them out for yourself and see what you think.
+If you like their VPN service, they are offering an extra discount to our readers.
+You can sign up for unlimited access from just $2.50 a month.